#BookSnaps and Book Creator: A Creative Way to Engage Students with Books

 I really liked how the comic panels turned out which lead me to think about the kids creating #BookSnaps and being able to collect them all in one place.
 Students reading longer books were actually using the #BookSnaps like notes about the books.
 I do the same thing with my professional development books, so I have all my notes in one place.

-What I learned from using Book Creator to make #BookSnaps
+What I Learned from Using Book Creator for #BookSnaps

 The idea of using #BookSnaps was to provide a creative and engaging way for all students to be able to express ideas and show understanding.
 Here are some things I learned along the way: